 Why Use Paddles?

-As mentioned above, swim paddles do a great job at working on upper body strength; but keep in mind that that’s not all they do.
+As mentioned above, swim paddles do a great job at perfecting the catch and pull; but keep in mind that that’s not all they do.
 Many swim paddles, especially those that are traditionally designed, help swimmers gain upper body strength.
 Their added surface area heightens resistance against the arm, chest, back, and shoulders – engaging muscle groups throughout the upper body.
 Besides strength training, swim paddles can help swimmers fine tune the technical aspects of their stroke.
-Some paddles take the hand out of the entire swimming equation, which helps users correct and perfect their arm entry and hip rotation.
+Some paddles take the hand entirely out of the swimming equation, which helps users correct and perfect their arm entry and hip rotation.
 Other paddles cover only the finger tips, leaving the palm free to feel the water.
 These types of paddles help hand positioning and give swimmers a more organic feeling while training.
 No matter what you’re looking to improve in your armstroke, there’s a paddle designed to specifically target your training needs.

 Just like any other training device, paddles should only be used in moderation.
 Any kind of training device should not be used in more than 25% of your training session.
 Using paddles for too large of a portion of your workout time can cause swimmers to become dependent on the devices, and, not to mention, can cause serious strain on the shoulder joints.
 Be sure to use paddles that are only slightly larger than the palm, and pick a model that features soft tubing or straps.
 These will help keep the paddle firmly in place, as well as keep your hand comfortable throughout the entire swim.